How much does a custom website cost?

 Cost: $75 to $200 a year (depending on traffic and hosting features)

-A CMS will allow you or your employees to edit information on your website without having to edit any of the code or mess with any of the files you already have in place.
-A CMS makes it extremely easy for you to adjust the little things here and there just in case you need to add something later or if you want full control of what is shown on your website.
+A CMS will allow you or your employees to edit information on your website without editing any of the code or mess with any of the files you already have in place.
+In addition, a CMS makes it extremely easy for you to adjust the little things here and there if you need to add something later or if you want complete control of the content appearing on your website.

 A CMS like WordPress may be free, while others may have monthly or yearly licensing fees or usage charges associated with them.
 What you choose depends on what specific functionality you need your website to have.
 Choosing a free option may limit you, but it'll also help save on web page prices.